-An exemption request under 302.01, or 302.02, or 302.03 shall be submitted in writing by the applicant to the Enforcement Officer for an exemption from specific performance standards of this Ordinance.
+An exemption request under 302.01, or Error!
+Reference source not found., or Error!
+Reference source not found. shall be submitted in writing by the applicant to the Enforcement Officer for an exemption from specific performance standards of this Ordinance.
 The applicant's exemption request shall itemize each Ordinance provision that is requested for exemption.
-After review and verification by the Enforcement Officer that 302.01, or 302.02, or 302.03 are met, the specific Ordinance provision exemptions may be granted.
+After review and verification by the Enforcement Officer that 302.01, or Error!
+Reference source not found., or Error!
+Reference source not found. are met, the specific Ordinance provision exemptions may be granted.

-- Annexation agreements, final plats, site development permits or current building permits approved prior to October 18, 1992 if the stormwater management systems are installed, functioning, and in compliance with all applicable stormwater regulations then in effect. - Annexation agreements, final plats, Planned Unit Developments, site development permits, or current building permits approved between October 18, 1992 and July 10, 2012 if the approved plans and designs are in conformance with the pre-July 10, 2012 Ordinance provisions.
-That portion of any annexation agreement, final plat, Planned Unit Development, site development permit, or current building permit which is amended after the effective date of this Ordinance and which affects the stormwater management system is not exempt from the provisions of this Ordinance. - 302.03 Re-subdivision of commercial or industrial subdivisions identified under 302.01, provided that the stormwater management systems are installed and functioning and there is no increase in impervious surface area permitted.
-Re-subdivision of commercial or industrial subdivisions identified under 302.02, provided there is no increase in impervious surface area beyond that which was originally approved.
+- 302.01 Annexation agreements, final plats, site development permits or current building permits approved prior to October 18, 1992 if the stormwater management systems are installed, functioning, and in compliance with all applicable stormwater regulations then in effect. - 302.02 Annexation agreements, final plats, Planned Unit Developments, site development permits, or current building permits approved between October 18, 1992 and July 10, 2012 April 13, 2021 if the approved plans and designs are in conformance with the pre- July 10, 2012 October 13, 2020 Ordinance provisions.
+That portion of any annexation agreement, final plat, Planned Unit Development, site development permit, or current building permit which is amended after the effective date of this Ordinance April 13, 2021 and which affects the stormwater management system is not exempt from the provisions of this Ordinance.